dthaler/ebpf-docs/test/test-formatting.rst

 | 3          | Value 3         | Note 3                    |
 +------------+-----------------+---------------------------+

-Here's a table that tries to render multiple lines in the same cell:
+Here's a grid table that tries to render multiple lines in the same cell:

 +------------+--------------------+---------------------------+
 | Row        | Value              | Notes                     |